The aroma alone is worth the price of admission.

 Find easy parking.

-Free parking is available at S. Main St. Parking Garage on Grand & City Center Dr or you can pay to park at the Main Street Parking Garage.
+Free parking is available at S. Main Street Parking Garage on Grand & City Center Drive or you can pay to park at the Main Street Parking Garage.
 Don’t want to drive?
 No worries.
 The festival offers daily shuttle pickup and dropoff at the Midtown parking lot.

-Explore the new Fuel & Iron Food Hall.
+Explore the restored Fuel & Iron Food Hall.

 Take in Pueblo.